pwujczyk/ProductivityTools.Examples.React.ContextMenu/README.md

 </p>

-# React - Context menu
+# Example - React - Context menu

 Example shows how to create right button menu - context menu.
 It is done in functional approach.